-The provision for depreciation of the utility plant was computed in 2016 and 2015 at 3% of the cost of plant in service at the beginning of the year, exclusive of land and land rights.
+The provision for depreciation of the utility plant was computed in 2017 and 2016 at 3% of the cost of plant in service at the beginning of the year, exclusive of land and land rights.
 No depreciation is taken in the year of plant additions and a full year's depreciation is taken in the year of disposal.
-Massachusetts law stipulates that the Plant may change its depreciation rate from the statutory 3% only with the approval of the DPU.
-Depreciation designated cash is used in accordance with state laws for replacements, enlargements and additions to the utility plant in service.